FlutterFlow/flutterflow-documentation/docs/integrations/authentication/types/firebase-auth/jwt-token-login.md

 ### 4. Adding logout action

-To let users log out of your app, you can use [this](../../logout-action.md) action.
+To let users log out of your app, you can use the [Logout](../../logout-action.md) action.

 ### 5. Verify user creation